yevhenii-pyl/yevhenii-pyl/README.md

 ### Hi there!👋

-I'm Yevhenii from Ukraine, and I'm a self-taught front-end web developer.
+I'm Yevhenii from Ukraine, and I'm a self-taught web developer.
 I enjoy learning and strive for professional development.

 - 🔭 I’m currently working on training portfolio projects.
 - 🌱 I’m currently learning  React.js and React Native.